HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-1 Series and Parallel Circuits.md

 #### Capacitors in Combination

-Capacitors store energy in electric fields and follow combination rules opposite to resistors.
+Capacitors store energy in electric fields, typically between two parallel metal plates, and follow combination rules opposite to resistors.
+The capacitance of the capacitor is proportional to the surface area of the metal plates.

 > **Key Information:** *To increase the total capacitance in a circuit, add a capacitor in parallel.* {{< link id="G5C13" >}}